 And it is good that they have a flexible fan base!

 Now, on a more upbeat note, Manda Ophuis really racks things up a few gears in Uprise.
 The way she now uses her vocals is a distinct step forward over her former performances.
 She shines throughout the record with rock solid musical prowess.
 And the mixers and masters have understood that, bringing her to the forefront, the way it should be.
 Kudos to Guido Aalbers (Giesound Studios Zwolle) for mixing and Darious van Helfteren in Amsterdam Mastering for … well … mastering.
-As the saying goes, if the production/mixing job is well done, then the mastering piece will not lack neither.
+As the saying goes, if the production/mixing job is well done, then the mastering piece will not lack either.
 Proof.

 The band lost two members along the way, now down to only three: Manda Ophuis for leading vocals, Hendrik-Jan de Jong (guitar, keyboards, vocals) and Sonny Onderwater (bass, keyboards).
 And a ghost is seemingly playing the drums or is it a drum machine?
 Actually, it appears Steven Brouma having been active for the band until 2011 stepped in and covered the percussion for Uprise.

-Now what does that all that mean for the tracks?
+Now, what does that all that mean for the tracks?

 But then luckily and similar to Allein in The Quiet Resistance, the 2nd before last track Bones turns out to be one of the more experimental songs on Uprise.
 They still got it in them, when they want to.
 So, why they did not deliver more of that stuff in the other tracks will forever remain a mystery to me.
 Because THIS is how they should have sounded from the outset.
-Powerful and rocky, sprinkled with #metal.
+Powerful and rocky, sprinkled with metal.
 Stellar!

 Now, what have we caught ourselves?

 Yet, Nemesea do not grab their full potential (again?).
 The tracks are rocky alright, but I am missing the sharp edges and needle points.
 Rough surfaces and sheer cliffs to hang from.
 For the moment all is a bit too much on the safe side, locked into this sterile chamber of theirs.
-The band has much more oomph to play with in them.
+The band has much more oomph in them to play with.
 I just wonder why it does not come out.